 A rechargeable battery can be recharged up to 1,000 times before a recycling facility takes them apart and their metals are recovered.

 In Minnesota, it is against the law to throw rechargeable batteries in the trash.
+Bring unwanted batteries to your local household hazardous water facility.
+Call your county environmental office for location and drop-off hours.
+You can also visit Call2Recycle.org to find a recycling location near you.
 Call2Recycle® is nonprofit organization that offers a network of more than 30,000 collection sites throughout North America.
-Visit Call2Recycle.org to find a recycling location near you.

 - Nickel cadmium (Ni-Cd): Commonly found in cordless power tools, cordless phones, digital and video cameras, two-way radios, biomedical equipment, or professional video cameras.